gruns/blagoblag/content/drafts/devops-vs-platform-engineering.rst

 A platform is about having a strict contract, an API if you will, which it offers to applications, and which they then consume.

-This model scales far better.

-I think the *central element* of a platform is a scheduler.
-This lets you address a group of computers instead of individual ones.
-Now you can express actions like "run this container", where "this container" is something that participates in the API of the platform.
-Now we can express "deploy a web application" in terms of "schedule this container to run, if it ever stops reschedule it, and expose these containers' locations to a reverse proxy".

-A platform means APIs we can build on.
+This model scales far better, because a platform means that deploying a new application does not require any new coordination between teams or responsibilities.
+It also means a clear division of responsibilities: the people who maintain the platform care about system load, availability, and resilliency.
+The people deploying something on top of it worry about bugs in their application or the performance of their application.

+Giving each side clear responsibilities makes applications easier to write, and easier to deploy.

 .. _`"The Twelve-Factor App"`: http://12factor.net/